 Equity focus areas represent communities with a higher than average density of people of color, people with limited English proficiency, or people with incomes equal to or less than 200% of the federal poverty level.
-Visit the Regional Refresh Fund webpage to see if your event or project takes place in an equity focus area.
+Use the equity focus area lookup tool on the Regional Refresh Fund webpage to see if your event or project takes place in an equity focus area.

 What are environmentally sensitive areas?

 Environmentally sensitive areas are places where human impacts on soil and water can cause significant disruption to ecological diversity.
 In the Metro region, these places include parks or green spaces, bodies of water and wetlands.
 Contact Metro to see if your project takes place in an environmentally sensitive area.